Kinto/kinto/docs/buckets.rst

 Collections
 ===========

-Creating a collection inside a bucket enable all buckets owners to have all permissions on all bucket collections and bucket collections items.
+Creating a collection inside a bucket enable all buckets users with the ``write_bucket`` permission to have all permissions on all bucket collections and bucket collections records.

 The collection is not linked to a user anymore but to the bucket.